 - The baby’s pulse is recorded on the monitor and paper output signal.

 - Every time you feel the baby moving, the system will ask you to press the button on the monitor.

 - The test sometimes lasts 20 to 40 minutes.

-In some cases, once there is little exercise, the test will be performed throughout the baby’s sleep cycle.
-You can also get used to wake up babies with special sound (acoustic) equipment.
+In some cases, once there is a little exercise, the test will be performed throughout the baby’s sleep cycle.
+You can also get used to waking up babies with exceptional sound (acoustic) equipment.
 It placed on the mother’s belly and made a buzzing sound.
 This will not be harmful to the baby.
 However, this will make the sleeping baby more active.
 If you eat or drink water, your baby may also wake up.

 What happens once a non-stress test is performed?